core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Furthermore, it is possible to encode the application group name neither in the group URI nor within a CoAP request, thus yielding the most compact representation on the wire.
 In this case, each CoAP server needs to determine the right application group based on contextual information, such as the client identity and/or the target resource.
 For example, each application group on a server could support a unique set of resources, such that it does not overlap with the set of resources of any other application group.

 Finally, Appendix A of {{RFC9176}} provides an example of an application group registered to a Resource Directory (RD), along with the CoAP group it uses and the resources it supports.
-In that example, an application group name "lights" is encoded in the "ep" (endpoint) attribute of the RD registration entry.
-At the same time, the CoAP group is ff35:30:2001:db8:f1::8000:1 and the "NoSec" security group is used.
+In that example, an application group name "lights" is encoded in the "ep" (endpoint) attribute of the RD registration entry, while the CoAP group ff35:30:2001:db8:f1::8000:1 is specified in the authority component of the URI encoded in the "base" attribute.

 #### Security Groups ### {#sec-groupnaming-sec}

 A security group is identified by a stable and invariant string used as group name.
-This is generally not related with other kinds of group identifiers that may be specific of the used security solution.
+This is generally not related to other kinds of group identifiers that may be specific of the used security solution.

-The "NoSec" security group name MUST be only used to represent the case of group communication without any security.
-This typically results in CoAP messages that do not include any security group name, identifier, or security-related data structures.
+It is discouraged to use "NoSec" and any of its lowercase/uppercase combinations as name of a security group.
+Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name "NoSec" or any of its lowercase/uppercase combinations.

 ### Group Creation and Membership ### {#sssec-group-creation}
 To create a CoAP group, a configuring entity defines an IP multicast address (or hostname) for the group and optionally a UDP port number in case it differs from the default CoAP port number 5683.
 Then, it configures one or more devices as listeners to that IP multicast address, with a CoAP endpoint listening on the group's associated UDP port.
 These endpoints/devices are the group members.